How to Stop MetaTrader 4 Automatic Updates

 Step 8: Replace terminal.exe

-• Unzip the folder with the MetaTrader build version you downloaded and replace the files in the folder with the MetaTrader core files.
+• Unzip the folder with the MetaTrader build version you downloaded.
+Replace the files in the folder with the MetaTrader core files.
 Choose “Copy and Replace” when prompted.

 Step 9: Restart MetaTrader Terminal